ArcanaFramework/fileformats/docs/source/quick_start.rst

    >>> str(jpeg_file)  # returns the file path
    "/path/to/an-image.jpeg

-For conditional checks instead of raising an error, use the ``matches`` method.
+For conditional checks instead of validation, use the ``matches`` method.

 .. code-block:: python